demmings/gsSQL/README.md

 - References to fields using the column letters is both hard to figure out what is going on and also very brittle.
 What happens when a column is inserted before those referenced in the SELECT.
 Well it fails of course.

 The gsSQL project is meant to help simplify your QUERY statements.
 It is also available to be used from within your scripts.
-All regular SQL SELECT syntax is supported, along with the PIVOT option - which is also available from the QUERY command.
+All regular SQL SELECT syntax is supported, along with:
+-The PIVOT option - which is also available from the QUERY command.
+(A new column is created for each distinct data in the PIVOT field for EVERY aggregate field).
+-BIND variables are available.
+These are used to help simplify your select statement.

 # USING gsSQL